yegor256/blog/_drafts/cohesion.md

 that the claim that "static methods are evil" (postulated by Elegant Objects) is scientifically validated.
 We can take a large set of random Java classes and calculate their cohesion.
 Then, we can separate those with static methods from those without them.
-Then, we can calculate which group has higher average cohesion.
+Next we can calculate which group has higher average cohesion.
 If the group without static methods wins, the assumption would be valid.